p32929/portfolio-v1/README.md

 4. To edit the Contact section, edit the variables inside `vars/contactItems.js` file.

-5. To edit the 2nd Drawer Items, edit the `lowerItems` variable inside `vars/drawerItems.js` file.
+5. To edit the Drawer Items, edit the variables inside `vars/drawerItems.js` file.